StrawberryChocolateFudge/Devicely/README.md

 The job of the escrow agent is described in a ricardian contract that is directly connected to the escrow contract.

-The ricardian contract was created for with a project that I have been working on before, you can find more information about it [here](https://ricardianfabric.com).
+The ricardian contract was created with a project that I have been working on before, you can find more information about it [here](https://ricardianfabric.com).

 in a nutshell, a website is rendered from a legal written contract and it's uploaded to IPFS.
 It has a way to connect to a smart contract, similar to how an NFT is connected to an image.